GitauHarrison/interactive-tables-with-gridjs/README.md

 ## Overview

 Datatable.js relies heavily on JQuery.
 Most front-end frameworks currently are able to bypass the use of JQuery, making it obsolete, though it still has its use cases.
-With that said, there is a need to update the creation of interactive of tables.
+With that said, there is a need to update the original project which relied on JQuery to create tables.

 ## Tools Used
 - Flask microframework
 - Python for programming
 - Grid.js for interactive tables
+- SQLite for database

 ## Implementation